 Benefits for Veterans.
 John A. Logan College is approved by the State Approving Agency to provide training for veterans and veterans with service-connected disabilities.
 Qualified veterans may receive financial assistance on a monthly basis, determined by academic load.
-For assistance in applying, contact the coordinator of veterans affairs at the College.
+For assistance in applying, contact the Associate Dean for Student Financial Assistance at the College.

 A veteran who has received payment for a class in which he/she has received an "INC" grade cannot repeat the class and receive additional benefits from the Veterans Administration.
-Veterans wishing to repeat a class where an incomplete grade has been received may do so, but the veterans coordinator at John A. Logan College may not certify the second class for payment.
+Veterans wishing to repeat a class where an incomplete grade has been received may do so, but the certifying official at John A. Logan College may not certify the second class for payment.

-Veterans who transfer from other colleges and universities to John A. Logan College cannot be certified for any veterans benefits beyond one semester until all transcripts have been received and evaluated by John A. Logan College personnel (the veterans coordinator and/or his/her designee).
+Veterans who transfer from other colleges and universities to John A. Logan College cannot be certified for any veterans benefits beyond one semester until all transcripts have been received and evaluated by John A. Logan College personnel (the certifying official and/or his/her designee).